mholling/nswtopo/README.markdown

   * 25/9/2013: version 0.6.4: fixed aerial-best, paths and holdings layers; expanded and renamed reference topo layers; updated vegetation layer to use v2 dataset.
 * 10/2/2014: version 0.7: added in-place updating of composite map svg; added manual DEM option for shaded relief layer; store intermediate vegetation layer; added qlmanage and PhantomJS options for rasterising; added online source for 90m SRTM elevation data; added ability to import georeference raster images; added SPOT5 vegetation source; for rotated maps, prevent download of tiles which don't fall within map extents; scaled labels better for small-scale maps; added option to use 20-metre contour intervals; added option to exclude layers from map.
   * 22/2/2014: version 0.7.1: used all tracks instead of just first when calculating bounds from a GPX/KML file; fixed bug preventing tiny maps from downloading; changed manner of specifying rendering options; added alternate source of basic contour/road/track/watercourse/label layers; reverted to flat layer structure for SVG file; changed HydroArea layer to perennial water areas only; changed to LPIMapLocal as default data source due to availability.
-  * 26/2/2014: HEAD: added RFS layers for stock dams and buildings.
+  * 5/3/2014: HEAD: added RFS layers for stock dams and buildings; extracted various layer sources to external configuration files for greater flexibility.